-Revenue ID: For the 2012 tax year, a corporation's Revenue ID is its seven-digit PA Tax Account ID OR a new, unique, 10-digit number assigned by the department to a taxpayer, separate from any federally issued identification number(s) or Pennsylvania license number(s).
+• Revenue ID: A corporation's Revenue ID is a new, unique, 10-digit number assigned by the department to a taxpayer, separate from any federally issued identification number(s) or Pennsylvania license number(s).

-As the department transitions to an integrated tax system, a 10-digit Revenue ID number will be assigned and communicated to each taxpayer.
-A corporation's PA Tax Account ID will continue to be accepted by the department on tax forms and schedules, but upon assignment of a 10-digit Revenue ID to a taxpayer, the department will begin using the 10-digit Revenue ID on outbound correspondence in lieu of referencing the Tax Account ID.
+As the department continues to transition into an integrated tax system, a 10-digit Revenue ID will be assigned and communicated to each taxpayer.
+A corporation's seven-digit PA Tax Account ID will continue to be accepted by the department on tax forms and schedules, but upon assignment of a 10-digit Revenue ID to a taxpayer, the department will begin using the 10-digit Revenue ID on outbound correspondence in lieu of referencing the seven-digit Tax Account ID.

-- New The electronic funds transfer requirement was reduced from \$20,000 to \$10,000, and all payments of \$10,000 or more must now be made electronically. - Page 1 of the RCT-101 now contains a check box labeled "E-File Opt Out."
-This box is used to indicate that the taxpayer has instructed the preparer to not file the report electronically. - The PA Corporate Tax Report, RCT-101, is no longer yearspecific.
-The new form must be used for all corporate tax reports filed on or after Jan.
+- Corporations participating in a consolidated federal tax filing must provide consolidating income statements and balance sheets to the department, including separate company schedules and all eliminations. - New: Business income will be apportioned to Pennsylvania by use of the sales factor only.
+This may affect the calculation of your safe harbor amount for 2014.
+This does not affect the apportionment formula used for capital stock/foreign franchise tax. - New: Taxpayers granted an extension to file the federal income tax return will automatically be granted an extension to file the PA Corporate Tax Report, RCT-101.
+Corporate taxpayers granted a federal extension must indicate this on Page 1 of RCT-101 and include a copy of the federal extension request with the report. - New: The timeframe for reporting changes in federal taxable income is increased from 30 days to six months.
+This applies to tax years beginning on or after Jan.
+1, 2013. - The electronic funds transfer requirement was reduced from \$10,000 to \$1,000; all payments of \$1,000 or more made after Dec.
+31, 2013, must be made electronically. - The PA Corporate Tax Report, RCT-101, is no longer year specific.
+This form must be used for all corporate tax reports filed on or after Jan.
 1, 2012, regardless of tax year. - The Amended PA Corporate Tax Report, RCT-101X, has been discontinued.
 Beginning Jan.
 1, 2012, taxpayers filing amended reports must use RCT-101 and indicate the report is an amended report by checking the "Amended Report" box on Page 1.
-See Page 8 of the instructions for details. - Taxpayers filing amended federal income tax returns for tax periods in which the department did not issue an Official Notice of Settlement are required to report the change in federal taxable income on the Report of Change in Corporate Net Income Tax, RCT-128. - The PA Corporate Tax Report and schedules are available on the PA Department of Revenue website at www.revenue.state.pa.us.
+See Page 8 of the instructions for details. - The PA corporate tax report and schedules are available on the PA Department of Revenue website at www.revenue.state.pa.us.
 Schedules are indexed by form number.
 The form numbers for supporting schedules begin with "REV".
 These numbers can be found on Page 3 of the instructions.